reitera11/Process-Scheduler-Simulator/README.md

 The arrival time and length are interpreted as integer type.
 The units of time are arbitrary.

 There are no a priori restrictions on the number of processes the scheduler can handle.
-The input file can contain the proccesses in any order
+The input file can contain the processes in any order

 The output file contains an interpreted process input, for this example that would be:
 ```